Suze Rotolo: The Freewheelin years, 1961–1964

 Cover art for the 1963 album The Freewheelin' Bob Dylan, showing Bob Dylan walking with Suze Rotolo, in a photograph by Don Hunstein.
 She was unhappy at being defined by the image, and the relationship with Dylan which it portrays, but reclaimed the photo for her 2008 autobiography, A Freewheelin' Time.

-Rotolo, of Italian-American descent, was born at Brooklyn Jewish Hospital, New York, and raised in Sunnyside, Queens.
+Rotolo, of Italian-American descent, was born at Brooklyn Jewish Hospital in the Prospect Heights neighborhood in Brooklyn, New York, and raised in Sunnyside, Queens.
 Her parents were Joachim and Mary (née Pezzati) Rotolo, who were members of the American Communist Party.
 In June 1960, she graduated from Bryant High School.

 At about the time she met Dylan, Rotolo began working full-time as a political activist in the office of the Congress of Racial Equality (CORE), and the anti-nuclear group SANE.
 She and her sister Carla had also entered the Greenwich Village folk scene.
 Rotolo first met Dylan at a Riverside Church folk concert in July 1961.
 They were introduced by Carla, who at that time was working as an assistant to folklorist Alan Lomax.
 Describing their meeting in his memoir, Chronicles, Volume One, Dylan wrote:

 Right from the start I couldn’t take my eyes off her.
 She was the most erotic thing I’d ever seen.
 She was fair skinned and golden haired, full-blood Italian.
 The air was suddenly filled with banana leaves.
 We started talking and my head started to spin.
 Cupid’s arrow had whistled past my ears before, but this time it hit me in the heart and the weight of it dragged me overboard...
 Meeting her was like stepping into the tales of 1001 Arabian Nights.
 She had a smile that could light up a street full of people and was extremely lively, had a kind of voluptuousness—a Rodin sculpture come to life.

 It was not until they met that Dylan's writing began to address issues such as the civil rights movement and the threat of nuclear war.
 They started living together in early 1962, much to the disapproval of her family.
 As Dylan's fame grew, Rotolo found the relationship increasingly stressful.
 She wrote:

 Bob was charismatic: he was a beacon, a lighthouse, he was also a black hole.
 He required committed backup and protection I was unable to provide consistently, probably because I needed them myself. ...
 I could no longer cope with all the pressure, gossip, truth and lies that living with Bob entailed.
 I was unable to find solid ground.
 I was on quicksand and very vulnerable.